maxild/ILProgramming/src/NateMcMaster/README.md

 The `global.json` file is used to determine the version of the SDK that is used.
 It is mean to be committed into source code, but not published with your application when you deployed it. `runtimeconfig.json`, on the other hand, is meant to be part of the application, and you must deploy it with your app.

 The .NET Core SDK can be used to build multiple versions of .NET Core applications.
 For example, with the latest .NET Core SDK (version 5.0.103) you could build a `netcoreapp3.1` or `net5.0` project.
-If you use the default SDK values, these projects would generated a `runtimeconfig.json` files with `runtimeOptions.framework.version` set to 3.1.0(?haven't tested?) or 5.0.0, respectively (Framework-dependent apps use the target framework version with a ".0" patch version, Self-contained apps use the latest corresponding patch version (from when the SDK shipped)).
-Note that Framework-dependent apps can be more lax, and get automatic runtime patches.
+If you use the default SDK values, these projects would generated a `runtimeconfig.json` files with `runtimeOptions.framework.version` set to 3.1.0(?haven't tested?) or 5.0.0, respectively.